Political scientist, Kaipūtaiao tōrangapū

 Tasks

-- conduct research on social issues
+- research social issues

-- evaluate civic projects or public policies
+- check projects and public policies

 Investigative